-Not only is Duolingo more affordable than a Chinese course at your local college, it’s more entertaining, too!
+Not only is Duolingo more affordable than a Chinese course at your local college, but it’s also more entertaining, too!

 Duolingo teaches Chinese through gamification.
 By memorizing vocabulary and answering quiz questions correctly, you earn points to unlock new categories and reach new levels.